 Diabetic ketoacidosis (DKA) is a serious acute complication of diabetes mellitus.
-According to American Diabetes Association, the mortality rate in patients with DKA is reported to be less than 5 % .1 However, it is reported that there has been a 4.2% decrease in the death rate per year in the United States during 1985-2002 .2 Mortality in patients developing DKA is predominantly due to the underlying morbidities such as sepsis or myocardial infarction .3
+According to American Diabetes Association, the mortality rate in patients with DKA is reported to be less than 5 % [1].
+However, it is reported that there has been a 4.2% decrease in the death rate per year in the United States during 1985-2002 [2].
+Mortality in patients developing DKA is predominantly due to the underlying morbidities such as sepsis or myocardial infarction [3].

-The most common precipitating factor in the development of DKA is missed insulin doses .4 Other factors that may precipitate the incidence of DKA are infections, cerebrovascular accident, alcohol abuse, pancreatitis, myocardial infarction, trauma and drugs such as corticosteroids, thiazides, and sympathomimetic agents.
-In addition, new-onset type 1 diabetes (T1DM), or discontinuation of or inadequate use of insulin in T1DM result in the development of DKA .4
+The most common precipitating factor in the development of DKA is missed insulin doses [4].
+Other factors that may precipitate the incidence of DKA are infections, cerebrovascular accident, alcohol abuse, pancreatitis, myocardial infarction, trauma and drugs such as corticosteroids, thiazides, and sympathomimetic agents.

-In young patients with T1DM , psychological problems with eating disorders may be a contributing factor for 20% of recurrent DKA .5
+In young patients with type 1 diabetes mellitus(T1DM), psychological problems with eating disorders may be a contributing factor for 20% of recurrent DKA [5].

-The majority of DKA cases occurs in patients with previously diagnosed diabetes ,5 and only a small proportion of patients account for the majority of hospitalizations .6 Thus, it is estimated that 50% of hospital admissions could be prevented by improved outpatient treatment and better adherence to self-care .7
+The majority of DKA cases occurs in patients with previously diagnosed diabetes [5], and only a small proportion of patients accounts for the majority of hospitalizations [6].
+Thus, it is estimated that 50% of hospital admissions could be prevented by improved outpatient treatment and better adherence to self-care [7].

-Recent studies found higher glycosylated hemoglobin (HbA1C), female sex, older age, family and school problems, higher insulin dose, underinsurance, and psychiatric disorders to be associated with an increase in DKA rate.^{5,8,9}
+Recent studies found higher glycosylated hemoglobin (HbA1C), female sex, older age, family and school problems, higher insulin dose, underinsurance, and psychiatric disorders to be associated with an increase in DKA rate [5,8,9].

-The early identification and treatment of patients at risk is essential to be targeted in intervention programs aimed at preventing DKA.10
+The early identification and treatment of patients at risk is essential to be targeted in intervention programs aimed at preventing DKA [10].